OLYMPIA – Mary Dye, longtime GOP activist from Garfield County, will represent southeastern Washington in the state House.

-She has a bachelor of science in plant science and crop management from the University of Idaho and served in the Peace Corps in Thailand, Hutchison said.
+She has a Bachelor of Science degree in plant science and crop management from the University of Idaho and served in the Peace Corps in Thailand, Hutchison said.

 Senate Majority Leader Mark Schoesler, a Ritzville Republican who represents the same district, applauded the choice.

-“Her knowledge and experience in agriculture and her family’s deep roots in Garfield County make her a natural leader on issues important to the 9th District,” Schoesler said in a press release.
+“Her knowledge and experience in agriculture and her family’s deep roots in Garfield County make her a natural leader on issues important to the 9th District,” Schoesler said in a news release.

-Other than her election as a precinct committee officer, she has not run for elective office, but will file next week for the seat which will be on this year’s ballot because of Fagan’s resignation in the middle of the term.
-Other Republican hopefuls who sought the seat might also file for the election, Hutchison said.
+Other than her election as a precinct committee officer, she has not run for elective office, but she will file next week for the seat that will be on this year’s ballot because of Fagan’s resignation in the middle of the term.
+Other Republican hopefuls who sought appointment to the seat might also file for the election, Hutchison said.

 Republican precinct committee officers from around the district met Wednesday evening in Ritzville to select three nominees for the opening.
 Richard Lathim, a former Franklin County sheriff, was their first pick, Dye their second and Patrick Guettner, a Franklin County party officer, their third.

-But county commissioners are not obligated to follow the rankings and at a meeting in Colfax selected Dye, who is expected to be in Olympia Monday for the remainder of the special session.
+But county commissioners are not obligated to follow the rankings, and at a meeting in Colfax they selected Dye, who is expected to be in Olympia on Monday for the remainder of the special session.

-Spokane County Commissioner Todd Mielke said 17 of 18 eligible county commissioners participated in the vote, and 13 picked Dye, three picked Lathim and one picked Guettner.
-Among the Spokane County commissioners, Mielke and Shelly O’Quinn backed Dye, and Al French voted for Lathim.
+Spokane County Commissioner Todd Mielke said 17 of 18 county commissioners participated in the vote, and 13 picked Dye, three picked Lathim and one picked Guettner.
+Of Spokane County commissioners, Mielke and Shelly O’Quinn backed Dye, and Al French voted for Lathim.

 Mielke said Dye’s involvement in local, state and federal issues made her standout.
 He noted that Lathim recently lost re-election for sheriff.